 Grace periods can only be used once during the life of the loan.
 A recent law graduate with loans from undergraduate may find that his undergraduate loans will begin repayment sooner than his law school loans because he’s already used up some of his grace period for the undergraduate loans.

-It’s even more difficult for a recent graduate to navigate grace periods because different types of loans have difference grace periods.
+It’s even more difficult for a recent graduate to navigate grace periods because different types of loans have different grace periods.
 The grace period for Stafford loans is six months.
 The grace period for Perkins loans is nine months.
 Federal Grad PLUS loans technically do not have a grace period, but there is an automatic six-month post-enrollment deferment after you cease to be enrolled at least half-time.
 There is no grace period for Federal Parent PLUS loans because they are paid by the parent.
 Private loans typically have a six-month grace period, although some may be nine months.
 Another thing to keep in mind is that grace periods must be used before you obtain deferments.

 As you can imagine, the piecemeal student loan systems means a typical recent law graduate will have various loans entering repayment at different times.
 It will be a challenge to understand, therefore you must take action yourself.
 I suggest putting together a list of your loans and marking when each will enter repayment.
 Don’t wait for the student loan services to send you a bill.